It was the day before Thanksgiving.

 Instead of waiting for the urge to write, I am giving myself a 2020 challenge.
 A theme to focus on, one that will encourage regular posts (at least monthly), and a chance for me to investigate something that I struggle with most in life...

 Implementing change.
 Embracing change.
 Sustaining change.

 Change is my nemesis, so why not confront it head on?

-The idea excites me as much as it terrifies me (a reoccurring theme!).
+The idea excites me as much as it terrifies me (familiar feeling!).

 My resistance is strong.
 My fear of quitting, my biggest deterrent to even begin.

 But I will do my best to begin.

 To give honor to my new found courage.